-Firefighting foam suitable for polar solvents is recommended for fuel with greater than 10% oxygenate concentration like this product - refer to NFPA 11 'Standard for Low-, Medium-, and High-Expansion Foam" -1994 Edition.
+During certain times of the year and/or in certain geographical locations, gasoline may contain additional additives.
+Firefighting foam suitable for polar solvents is recommended for fuel with greater than 10% oxygenate concentration - refer to NFPA 11 'Standard for Low-, Medium-, and High-Expansion Foam' -1994 Edition.